soygul/koan/README.md

 heroku config:add SECRET=jwt_secret PASS=login_pass FACEBOOK_SECRET=facebook_oauth_secret GOOGLE_SECRET=google_oauth_secret
 ```

-## Receiving updates from upstream
-Whenever we update KOAN's repo, you can just fetch the changes and merge them into your project, or cherry pick the changes that you want separately.

 ## Testing
 You can run all the tests with `npm test`.
 Tests are run with:
 * Client (unit): Jasmine + Karma (Angular default)